Sacules/chartsy/README.md

 ## Build

-You need yarn and Go >= 1.15 installed (and optionally Python) installed, then you start up the frontend with
+You need yarn and Go >= 1.15 installed installed, then you start up the frontend with

 ```console
 yarn install